-Credit risk exposure is mitigated via preventive risk management measures in limiting the activities in accordance with the Bank's risk profile and periodic monitoring of credit exposures.
-Credit applications are evaluated by the originating business units before independently evaluated by credit risk control.
+Credit risk exposure is mitigated via preventive risk management measures in limiting the activities in accordance with the Bank's Risk Appetite and periodic monitoring of credit exposures.
+Credit applications are evaluated by the originating business units before independently evaluated by risk management team.